 Music seemed to require him to use every part of his body.
 From a slow, mesmerized, almost motionless start his eyes would roll upwards, foreshadowing the ascent of the notes that emerged from his distended, gaping mouth.
 His hands flailed, as though reaching for some imagined object just out of his grasp.

-Perhaps Pandit Suren Das was trying to bring back to earth a soaring note from one of his magnificent taans, the series of rapid melodic passages with which great classical singers in the Hindustani tradition of northern India demonstrate how skilled they are.
-Panditji's music has characterized the cultural landscape of our country for nearly 70 years.
+Perhaps Pundit Suren Das was trying to bring back to earth a soaring note from one of his magnificent taans, the series of rapid melodic passages with which great classical singers in the Hindustani tradition of northern India demonstrate how skilled they are.
+Punditji's music has characterized the cultural landscape of our country for nearly 70 years.
 To most of us, he was the quintessential Bangladeshi classical musician, iconic and supreme.

 Voice of Punditji, recorded in a music conference of Sangeet Shikhharthee Sammilan in Cumilla during 1976